No script

 All Tourist Attractions

-8 churches have been included in the UNESCO world heritage list mainly due to them being „masterpieces of mural painting, and are of outstanding aesthetic value in view of their consummate chromatism and the remarkable elegance of the figures”.
+Eight churches have been included in the UNESCO World Heritage list mainly because they are „masterpieces of mural painting, and are of outstanding aesthetic value due to their consummate chromatism and the remarkable elegance of the figures.”

 Find more info on highlights of the Painted Churches of Moldova here.